vpelss/Space-Nerds-In-Space-Appimage/README.md

 My AppImage version is here: https://github.com/vpelss/Space-Nerds-In-Space-Appimage/releases/tag/Newest

-Note: It must be started in a Linux terminal
+Note: It must be started in a Linux terminal.
+Making a launchable icon is possible, but will vary depending on your gui.

 - Download
 - open terminal at file path